lustre-labs/lustre/pages/guide/02-state-management.md

 is stored in a single, immutable data structure called the model, and updated as messages are dispatched to the runtime.

+## Messages not actions

+Lustre is not the first frontend framework to use the MVU architecture or to focus on dispatching messages to update state.
+State management libraries like Redux and Zustand follow a very similar pattern.
+The devil is in the details though, and these libraries often talk in terms of _actions_ but you'll see Elm and Lustre prefer the term _message_.

+Actions frame incoming events as _things to do_: "add a new todo", "make an HTTP request", etc.

 ## View functions not components

 Although Lustre does have a way to create encapsulated stateful components (something